BernardTatin/solhexd/README.md

 # solhexd
-Hexdump in C for Solaris10
+This _hexdump_ in C for Solaris10 is an exercise to be more familiar with Solaris 10 development in C, using Solaris Studio and all afferent tools.